rohanprichard/fastrtc-demo/README.md

 # FastRTC POC
 A simple POC for a fast real-time chat application using FastAPI and FastRTC.
-I wanted to make one as an example with HTML, rather than just Gradio.
+I wanted to make one as an example with a modern web framework like Next.js, rather than just Gradio.

 ## Setup
 1. Set your OpenAI and ElevenLabs API key in an `.env` file based on the `.env.example` file